Jharana Thapa

-Jharana Thapa (झरना थापा) (born as Jharana Rajbhandari on March 28, 1980) is a Nepalese film actress, film producer and film director.
-She made her Kollywood debut in Daijo (1996) opposite star actor Bhuwan K.C.
-She played the leading lady role in many movies.
+Jharana Thapa (झरना थापा) (born as Kamala Raj Bhandari on March 28, 1980) is a Nepalese film actress, film producer and film director.
+She was one of the top star actress of late 90s and 2010s.
+Thapa made her Kollywood debut in Daijo (1996) opposite star actor Bhuwan K.C.
 She received critical acclaim for her breakout role in the 1998 movie Dharam Sankat.

 After working in Nepali cinema for 20 years, she turned into a film director.
 Her debut directorial movie A Mero Hajur 2 was released in September 2017.

 Early life

 Jharana Thapa was born on 28 March 1980 in Pyuthan, Nepal.